Skip to main content

 }

-The code above creates an animation called "bounce," making the HTML element move up and then back down.
+This code creates an animation called bounce, making an HTML element move up and then back down.

 Creating a Simple Animation

-To apply an animation, you need to specify what to animate (animation-name) and how long it should run (animation-duration).
+To apply an animation, you must specify what (animation-name) and how long (animation-duration) it should run.

 div {

-animation-duration: 2s; /* Run the animation for 2 seconds */
+animation-duration: 2s; /* Run animation for 2 seconds */

 }

-This will make the div element execute the "bounce" animation for 2 seconds.
+This makes the div element execute the "bounce" animation for 2 seconds.

 Adjusting Speed with animation-timing-function